FATROP : A Fast Constrained Optimal Control Problem Solver for Robot Trajectory Optimization and Control: Benchmark problems

 The robot has to move from a given position in joint space to a target XYZ position of the end effector in minimum-time.
 The robot should avoid collision with a spherical object as shown in Figure \ref{fig:robot}.
-The collision model is based on a capsule-based collision model provided by the robot manufacturer.
+The collision model is based on a capsule-based collision model provided by the robot manufacturer. \\ \textbf{Truck with Two Trailers: }